 In 1961, the single story brick building opened its doors as a girls’ high school whose first students would graduate in 1964.
 In 1962, an addition was put on the carriage house to accommodate the elementary school students.
 The building became known as St. Joseph’s.
-In 1965, it was determined that the original Chase House that had housed the Sisters was in poor condition and could no longer be used to further the school’s educational mission.
 Sr. Elizabeth Alexander, fcJ, who was then the principal of the school and local superior of the convent, oversaw the construction of a two-story colonial brick building and the demolition of the manor house which was beyond repair.
 In 1969, with enrollment declining in the high school, and with another Catholic high school for girls opening on Aquidneck Island, the Sisters decided to close the high school and expand the facilities of the elementary school.

 In the early 1970’s, Saint Philomena School embraced the open-school concept.
 This educational approach individualized instruction, allowing the children to learn at their own pace.
 As enrollment increased, this approach had to be modified in order to optimally meet the needs of the students.
 In the 1970’s, with enrollment in the 300’s, the second floor of the main building was converted to classrooms.
 The Sisters, whose convent formerly occupied that space, moved into a new convent facility built onto the north side of the main building.
-A multi-purpose room was added to the old high school building and in 1976, three classrooms were added to that same building.
-These three classrooms had folding partition walls allowing this space to be used as an auditorium for the school.
+A multi-purpose room was added to the old high school building.
 In 1977, a one room building was constructed to the east of the Saint Joseph’s building to accommodate expanding kindergarten enrollment.
 Eventually this building became the library and then evolved to its present use as the Art Center.

 The 1990’s saw continued expansion in enrollment and school life.
 In 1996, students completed two years of work constructing the nature trail on campus.
 The school would use this trail and the nearby beach for science lessons and as a learning center for other subjects in the curriculum.
 In 1997, the Sisters FCJ changed the governance model for St. Philomena School to a Board of Trustees with limited jurisdiction.
 After much research and discussion, a constitution was drawn up and approved and the new Board of Trustees began to assist the Sisters FCJ and the administration of the school in this new role.
 This board continues its valuable service to the school to this day.
-Also in 1997, the entire campus was networked giving students and faculty access to the library catalog, the Internet and all of the other computers in the school.
 In 1999, Saint Philomena School was recognized for the first time by the United States Department of Education as a Blue Ribbon School of Excellence.

-Much growth and many changes have taken place since Saint Philomena School opened its doors in 1953.
+Much growth and many changes have taken place since Saint Philomena School opened to a few neighborhood children in 1953.
 Now, just as in the beginning, the students and parents of Saint Philomena are part of a School Family committed to “the spiritual, intellectual, cultural, aesthetic, social, emotional and physical development of its students, so that they may bring to fruition all their God-given talents and thus fulfill God’s unique plan for them.”
 This has been the primary goal of Saint Philomena School since its inception, and the one from which all others flow.
-The charism of the Society, Sisters Faithful Companions of Jesus and the mission have and continue to guide the school, ensure an atmosphere of academic excellence, and inspire a faith-filled community driven to foster the courage and confidence of every learner.
+The charism of the Society, Sisters Faithful Companions of Jesus and the mission have and continue to guide the school, ensure an culture of academic excellence, and inspire a faith-filled community driven to foster the courage and confidence of every learner.
 Ours is a bright future with much more history to make.